Outside influence over media organisations reduced

 “They have a company that is now deciding that media organization, how many journalists they’ll hire, how much they’ll pay them, some of them recently, one of them Mr. Speaker, sir, had people where they’re not paying the taxes, they just bringing in stuff, getting them to fill in the weekend supplements.
 One of them was a pregnant lady who actually sorry, just finished her maternity leave has been injured on site.”

-Sayed-Khaiyum says the media plays a very pivotal role in the development of any country.
+Sayed-Khaiyum says the media plays a pivotal role in the development of any country.

-He says, essentially, what this amendment seeks to do is to ensure that the actual day-to-day running of the organization is not carried out by some other entity that is, in fact, not registered as a media organization to circumvent the law.
+He says the amendment seeks to ensure that the actual day-to-day running of the organization is not carried out by some other entity that is not registered as a media organization to circumvent the law.

 He adds that the bill also means the act to prohibit a media organization from entering into any agreement which allows any other person to manage the affairs or operations of the media organization without the prior approval of the authorities.